Ascent of Kilimanjaro by the Marangu route

-Concerning altitude, we are equipped with a hyperbaric chamber during the ascent, but check that you have no contraindications to a stay at high altitude.
-Do not leave without consulting a doctor especially if your state of health requires regular treatment.
+Concerning altitude, we are equipped with a hyperbaric chamber during the ascent.
+However, it is advisable to check with a doctor before departure that you have no contraindications to a stay

-Transfer to your hotel in Arusha where you will be met.
-In the evening, you will be given a briefing to prepare for the climb and check your equipment.
+In the evening, you'll receive a briefing to prepare you for the climb and check your equipment.

-You will start your trip after breakfast.
-Our driver will meet you in Arusha to transport you to the village of Marangu.
-By choosing this route, your journey will begin at the Marangu Gate (1980m), where you will have to check in at the park office.
-Carriers will charge all the trekking supplies with water, food, cooking gas and most other equipment, but you will need to bring your drinking water, picnic and clothes for the day.
-During this day you will travel about 12 km.
-The path will be marked by a small stream and some beautiful waterfalls.
-Mandara Hut, where you will stay for the night, is in a clearing of the forest and consists of a group of wooden huts.
-If you still have enough time and energy, you can even take a short walk (about 15 minutes) to the Maundi crater where you will be able to see the Mawenzi Peak if the weather is good.
-In this crater, you will also see blue monkeys and black and white colobus monkeys.
+The path is marked by a small stream and some beautiful waterfalls.
+Mandara hut, where you stay for the night, is in a clearing of the forest and consists of a group of wooden huts.
+If you still have enough time and energy, you can even take a short walk (about 15 minutes) to the Maundi crater where you might see the Mawenzi Peak if the weather is good.
+In this crater, you also see blue monkeys and black and white colobus monkeys.

-Your second day will start with a light breakfast.
-Here you will begin your trek in the last parcels of forest.
-You will pass behind the crater of Maundi and soon enter the vegetation area of Moorland.
-In this vegetation zone, you will see the dominant plant, the heather, as well as the beautiful Dendrosenecio kilimanjari and Lobelia Dokenii.
-If the weather is good, you will have great views of the Mawenzi and Kibo peaks.
+Your second day start with a light breakfast.
+Here you begin your trek in the last parcels of forest.
+You pass behind the crater of Maundi and soon enter the vegetation area of Moorland.
+In this vegetation zone, you see the dominant plant, the heather, as well as the beautiful Dendrosenecio kilimanjari and Lobelia Dokenii.
+If the weather is good, you have great views of the Mawenzi and Kibo peaks.

 2 nights are planned in Horombo Camp.

 At midnight the climb to the summit begins.
-After 6 hours of ascent you finally arrive at the summit!
-After a few minutes to enjoy your success and enjoy the magnificent view of Mount Meru, the Kenyan plains and the glaciers around, you will begin to slowly descend.
-First to the start camp where you will find your porters and eat the brunch that has been prepared to congratulate you.
-The break will be short because it is necessary to go down 15 km and reach Horombo Camp before night.
+After 6 hours and 6 kilometers of ascent you finally arrive at the summit of Kilimanjaro!
+After a few minutes to enjoy your success and enjoy the magnificent view of mount Meru, the Kenyan plains and the glaciers around, you begin to slowly descend.
+First to the start camp where you find your porters and eat the brunch that has been prepared to congratulate you.
+The break is short because it is necessary to go down 15 kilometers and reach Horombo camp before night.

-You will start your last day at Kilimanjaro with a breakfast at the Horombo Hut.
-After Mandara Hut (2700m) you recognize the path already used the first day.
-After the last administrative formalities at the Marangu Gate, your certificate of climbing the summit will be given to you.
+You start your last day on Kilimanjaro with a breakfast at the Horombo hut.
+After Mandara hut (2700m) you recognize the path already used the first day.
+After the last administrative formalities at the Marangu Gate, your certificate of climbing the summit is given to you.
 It is now time to return to the hotel in Arusha.